 An OwnVoices, gender-bent retelling of The Three Musketeers, in which a girl with a chronic illness trains as a Musketeer and uncovers secrets, sisterhood, and self-love.

 Tania de Batz is most herself with a sword in her hand.
 Everyone in town thinks her near-constant dizziness makes her weak, nothing but “a sick girl”; even her mother is desperate to marry her off for security.
 But Tania wants to be strong, independent, a fencer like her father—a former Musketeer and her greatest champion.

 Thea Hope longs to be an alchemist out of the shadow of her famous mother.
-The two of them are close to creating the legendary Philosopher’s Stone—whose properties include immortality and can turn any metal into gold—but just when the … Continue reading →
+The two of them are close to creating the legendary Philosopher’s Stone—whose properties include immortality and can turn any metal … Continue reading →

 Best friends Marine Duval and Kate Sanders have trained at the Paris Opera Ballet School since childhood, where they’ve formed an inseparable bond forged by respective family tragedies and a fierce love for dance.
-When the body of a student is found in the dorms just before the start of their final year, Marine and Kate begin to ask themselves … Continue reading →
+When the body of a student is found in the dorms just before the start of their final year, … Continue reading →

 When Jacqueline and her mother receive news that her father, a French soldier in World War II has been shot down, she refuses to give up hope that he’ll return home.
 She studies hard, prays to the saint in the book her father gave her, and visits the train yard where wounded prisoners arrive.
 As the Nazis who occupy her small French town begin to remove local Jews from the neighborhood, Jacqueline and her mother hide a boy in their home.
 Soon the Americans come to liberate France from German control, and Jacqueline … Continue reading →